Make the C64 Great Again with Seawolves & Parallaxian!

 Enter my Stalker

-This turn of events was instantly and gleefully seized upon by a very unpleasant and argumentative know-it-all persona within the scene who has passionately hated both Parallaxian and me from the beginning, having tried to sabotage its Kickstarter campaign back in 2018 by viciously attacking me and attempting to have me “cancelled” for opposing his far-left views supporting the LGBT agenda (views which, for the record as a conservative Christian, I unapologetically find utterly vile and abominable).
+This turn of events was instantly and gleefully seized upon by a very unpleasant and argumentative know-it-all persona within the scene who has passionately hated both Parallaxian and me from the beginning, having tried to sabotage its Kickstarter campaign back in 2018 by viciously attacking me and attempting to have me “cancelled” for opposing his hysterical far-left views supporting the LGBT agenda and the degenerate filth of unfathomably evil "trans people" aka demonic monsters (views which, for the record as a conservative Christian, I unapologetically find utterly vile and abominable).

 Meanwhile, his hatred of Parallaxian seems to come from an exaggerated interpretation of my statements about the game back when I first made it known it was under development.